Antibody Investigation

 Interpretation:

-The presence or absence of antigens and antibodies is identified by agglutination.
-Agglutination occurs when the red cells are cross-linked by the binding of either IgG or IgM antibody molecules.
-T...
+The presence or absence of antibodies is identified by agglutination.
+Agglutination occurs when reagent red cells are cross-linked by the binding of either IgG or IgM patient antibodies.
+The patter...

-Read MoreThe presence or absence of antigens and antibodies is identified by agglutination.
-Agglutination occurs when the red cells are cross-linked by the binding of either IgG or IgM antibody molecules.
-The pattern of reactions against a panel of reagents with known antigen or antibody status is used identify the antibodies or antigens present.
-The pattern of reactions against a panel of reagents with known antigen status is used identify the antibody (or antibodies) present.
-The report will state the patient’s Blood Group and indicate whether alloantibodies are present or not.
+Read MoreThe presence or absence of antibodies is identified by agglutination.
+Agglutination occurs when reagent red cells are cross-linked by the binding of either IgG or IgM patient antibodies.
+The pattern of reactions against a panel of reagents with known antigen status is used to identify the antibodies present.
+The report will indicate whether alloantibodies are present or not, what antibodies have been identified and timeframe for blood provision.
 The samples may require referral to an NHSBT reference laboratory depending on classification and thermal amplitude of the antibody.
 Once the investigation to identify clinically significant allo and/or auto antibodies is complete the laboratory can provide compatible antigen negative blood for transfusion.

 -